cnojima/grunt-hbs2ftl/README.md

 ## Release History
-0.1.0 alpha with limited functionality released to the wild 0.1.1 cleanup for npm publishing
+0.1.0 alpha with limited functionality released to the wild 0.1.1 cleanup for github and npm publishing
 0.1.2 README.md updated, cruft pulled.